cocomarine/virtual-pet/README.md

 ## Testing

 - The project was built based on the principles of Test Driven Development (TDD)
-- Used the Node.js Read-Eval-Print-Loop (REPL) to run code in the terminal
+- Used the Node.js Read-Eval-Print-Loop (REPL) to test codes in terminal
 - Used the Jest to run the tests

 ## Features

-- Run the app in terminal
-- Create an instance of the Pet object using its name as a parameter
+- Create an instance of the Pet object using its name as parameter
 ``` bash
 > const pet = new Pet("Fido")
 > pet